Welcome to today's edition of the Rush 24-7 podcast.

 Yeah, it's true.

-Because it sounds so dramatic.
+Because it sounds so Germanic.

-Because it's like, hey, Billy De Blasio.
+Because it's like, hey, Billy de Blasio.

 You know what I mean?